Gheorghe24/PageRank/README.md

 1. Iterative function
 -----------------------
-In the first algorithm I use the formulas from the given source (wikipedia).
+In the first algorithm I use the formulas from the given source (wikipedia). \
-Read first file number (number of nodes)
-First I open the file with the name given as a parameter, I initialize vectors and matrices with the given size.
+I also read the first file number (number of nodes) Then I open the file with the name given as a parameter, I initialize vectors and matrices with the given size.

 I go through each line so I read the first number (node) and the number of neighbors,